martinfleis/phd-thesis/source/14_Morphometric elements of urban form.md

 The building detail should be consistent across the dataset and represent an optimal approximation of building shape based on LOD specification as proposed by @biljecki2016.
 The approximation should represent LOD1.1 (no details, but the shape is kept) or LOD 1.2 (minor details), building shapes should not be overly detailed nor overly simplified.
 In the case of inconsistency, simplification of more detailed shapes needs to be done before morphometric assessment.

 Each polygon should represent a single building.
-There are datasets (often of remote sensing origin) capturing all structures which are joined by any means as a single polygon.
+There are datasets (often of a remote sensing origin) capturing all structures which are joined by any means as a single polygon.
 Such data do not represent the morphological truth on the ground.
 Their pre-processing is complicated as it requires splitting of existing geometries according to an additional dataset.
 The second extreme is the opposite situation, when a single building is represented by multiple polygons.
 These usually represent different height levels, through routes or similar features.
 If these polygons, representing parts of buildings, have a common ID which allows joining them together to get a single polygon representing a single building, the pre-processing of such a data is only a simple dissolution.
 However, there are many cases when this ID is missing, and correct pre-processing require either clever algorithms to understand which polygon belongs to which or laborious manual work.

 A number of morphometric characters uses building height attribute, which, in that case, has to be present in the original input dataset.
 The resolution should be able to capture the distinction between floor levels; further detailing is usually not significant.

 ##### Street network
 Street network represents street, but that itself can be, form the data perspective, defined as multiple things.
 We can understand it as a movement, as an area or as a network.
 Furthermore, an important aspect of street (network) is also junction - node.
 Therefore, within this study, street is represented as street network consisting of edges representing centrelines and nodes representing junctions.
-Both can be abstracted to a simple polyline geometry.
+Both can be abstracted to a simple LineString (polyline) geometry and its graph representation.

 ==illustration==